 CPT is a membership organization of which the National Association of State Boards of Accountancy, Inc. ("NASBA") is its sole member.
-In both fiscal 2022 and 2021, NASBA provided annual support to CPT through monetary contributions of \$150,000.
+In both fiscal 2023 and 2022, NASBA provided annual support to CPT through monetary contributions of \$150,000.
 Included in the financial statements are the expenses for the cost of NASBA personnel who devote the majority of their time to CPT-related activities and for property and equipment, including office space, used by these personnel.
 These expenses are charged to, and reimbursed by, CPT at the cost incurred by NASBA.
-Also included in the financial statements are offsetting amounts of revenue and expense for the value of supporting services contributed by NASBA personnel in the areas of executive leadership, finance, information services, human resources, and marketing.
-The contribution of these services was valued at NASBA's cost of \$367,000 and \$339,000 in fiscal 2022 and 2021, respectively, and is reflected in the financial statements.
+Also included in the financial statements are offsetting amounts of revenue and expense for the value of supporting services contributed by NASBA for personnel in the areas of executive leadership, finance, information technology, human resources, and marketing.
+The contribution of these services was valued at NASBA's cost of \$376,000 and \$367,000 in fiscal 2023 and 2022, respectively, and is reflected in the financial statements.